Discover the top 25 superfoods for gut health, digestion, and reducing inflammation.

 Enjoy kefir on its own as a beverage, blended into smoothies, used in dips and dressings, or in baked goods.
 Similarly to yogurt, choose kefir products that contain the least amount of added sugars and other additives.

-Sauerkraut is low in calories and provides prebiotic fiber from the cabbage.
+Sauerkraut is a good source of prebiotic fiber and vitamin C while being low in calories.
 However, finding sauerkraut that contains probiotics depends on the processing method.

 Tips for choosing sauerkraut with probiotics (15):